voidnothings/rizzo/README.md

 ### Yeoman Generators

+If you want to create a new component within the styleguide you can do so with Yeoman.
 Find out about any Yeoman generators we have available and how to use them at our [Yeoman repo](https://github.com/lonelyplanet/yeoman).

 -----
 ## Testing